vecthorproject/solvibly-ai/README.md

 # Solvibly AI

 Solvibly AI is an AI-powered web application designed to help users manage, transform, and analyze financial data through a streamlined and intuitive interface.
-It is especially useful for assessing key financial indicators that may signal a business's solvency or potential risk, offering insights that support strategic decision-making.
+It is especially useful for assessing key financial indicators that may signal a business's solvency or potential risk, offering insights to support strategic decision-making.
+- ( ⚠️ WORK IN PROGRESS ⚠️ ~ features and design may change ) -

-🚧 Currently in early development phase (v0.0.1).
+🚧 Currently in early development phase.
 🛠 Built with **React + Vite** and styled with **Emotion**.

 ## Features (in progress)

-- Modular component-based architecture
+- Modular, component-based architecture
-- Responsive UI using styled components
+- Responsive UI built with styled components
 - Data input via text, document upload, or web browsing

 ## Development